s-du/SkySpectral/README.md

 - Image annotation

 ## Introduction
-SkySPectral is a simple tool for visualizing and processing multispectral imagery.
+SkySpectral is a simple tool for visualizing and processing multispectral imagery.
 It enables the alignment and combination of various sub-images (bands) to extract relevant data.

 \#Multispectral \#Open-CV \#Building diagnosis \#ImageProcessing